John Hardy Steele: Early life

 John H. Steele was born in Salisbury, North Carolina, on January 4, 1789.
 His mother, Elizabeth Taylor, was unmarried.
 His father, John Steele was married to another woman, and was the father of several children with his wife.

 As a result of the circumstances of his parentage and the early death of his mother, John Hardy Steele was raised primarily by his maternal grandfather, Absalom Taylor.

 Steele was educated in Salisbury, and at age 14 was apprenticed as a cabinetmaker and chair maker.
-At age 22 Steele settled in Fayetteville, where he worked at his trade for Nathaniel Morrison, a native of Peterborough, New Hampshire.
-Morrison was impressed with Steele's mechanical aptitude, and asked Steele to accompany him to New Hampshire to establish a textile manufacturing business.
-Steele designed and constructed the spinning mules and looms for Morrison's mills, one of which was the first to weave cotton cloth by waterpower.
+At age 22 Steele settled in Fayetteville, where he worked at his trade for Nathaniel Morison, a native of Peterborough, New Hampshire.
+Morison was impressed with Steele's mechanical aptitude, and asked Steele to accompany him to New Hampshire to establish a textile manufacturing business.
+Steele designed and constructed the spinning mules and looms for Morison's mills, one of which was the first to weave cotton cloth by waterpower.